leafac/collections-deep-equal/README.md

 # Problem

-[Maps](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) and [Sets](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) in JavaScript use a notion of equality in an object is considered equal to itself, but not to another object with the exact same keys and values:
+[Maps](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) and [Sets](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) in JavaScript use a notion of equality in which an object is considered equal to itself, but not to another object with the exact same keys and values:

 ```js
 const object = { name: "Leandro", age: 29 };